LenkaHao/Password-Cracker/README.md

    \$ ./worker.out

+### Section 2: Use the web interface to interact

-5. In a web browser, go to "webserver_ip:9007", where webserver_ip can be found on GENI.
+1. In a web browser, go to "webserver_ip:9007", where webserver_ip can be found on GENI.

+    For our resource, go to http://72.36.65.84:9007/

     Enter md5 hash, number of workers (1-5) and size of a partition (e.g. 1000)

     Wait until the result comes back.

     To change the number of workers on the fly, enter a number for workers.
 Do no click "Submit".
 The web interface will dynamically detect the change.

-User interactions of the web interface can be found in the project report.